A decade of being single.

 Kristy’s oldest and dearest friend, Emma, makes a surprise appearance and she finally feels she has an ally who might support her, unconditionally, with the massive life choice she’s made.
 But Emma is navigating her own struggles with her recent divorce and the breakdown of her relationship with her 18-year-old son.

-With one stepping into motherhood, and the other stepping away from it, both women realise that their ideals of what makes the perfect family, and mother, needs to change.
+With one stepping into motherhood, and the other stepping away from it, both women realise that their ideals of what makes the perfect family, and mother, need to change.

 Written by: Fleur Murphy